lablabs/ansible-role-rke2/README.md

 This Ansible role will deploy [RKE2](https://docs.rke2.io/) Kubernetes Cluster.
 RKE2 will be installed using the tarball method.

-The Role can install the RKE2 in 3 modes.
+The Role can install the RKE2 in 3 modes:

 - RKE2 single node